After Applying Medical Restraints To A Combative Patient You Should Know These 7 Legal Pitfalls — Avoid Costly Lawsuits Now

 • Watch for side effects—over‑sedation can mask respiratory depression.

-If the patient is already on a PRN that could help, give it a try before adding a new order Worth knowing..
+If the patient is already on a PRN that could help, give it a try before adding a new order Not complicated — just consistent.
+That's the whole idea..

 7. Documentation